-“Love means seeking the best for others and is the mark of a Christian… Love speaks the truth tempered with kindness… It is […] the way of seeing others as God sees them.”
-(Living Faith 8.3.2, 8.2.3)
+“Love means seeking the best for others and is the mark of a Christian… love speaks the truth tempered with kindness… it is the way of seeing others as God sees them” (Living Faith 8.3.2, 8.2.3).

 Families and intimate relationships should be places of love and care.
 Yet, this is not always the case.
 There is no room for abuse or violence in love.
 No one is called to live with violence.